mwaskom/seaborn/README.md

 [![Build Status](https://travis-ci.org/mwaskom/seaborn.png?branch=master)](https://travis-ci.org/mwaskom/seaborn)

 To test seaborn, run `make test` in the source directory.
-This will execute the example notebooks and compare the outputs of each cell to the data in the stored versions.
-There is also a (small) set of unit tests for the utility functions that can be tested separately with `nosetests`.
+This will run the unit-test suite (using `nose`).
+It will also execute the example notebooks and compare the outputs of each cell to the data in the stored versions.

 Development